 The development will encompass approximately 20 acres of the 40-acre site and has been situated to minimize impacts to wetlands, archaeological resources, white oaks, steep slopes, Bonneville Power Administration (BPA) right-of-way (ROW), and an on-site stream.
-Future improvements that are included in this land-use application include two portable classroom buildings and a reader board on the front exterior wall of the school.
+Future improvements that are included in this land-use application include two portable classroom buildings and a reader board.
 The two future portables will bring the total student capacity up to 700 students.
 The project will construct frontage and off-site water mains, sewer mains, and road improvements.